l396635210/slim-model-console/readme.md

 # Model Console

+## update 2017-12-31
+    add default value to model if the field desc have 'DEFULT'

 ## step 0
     mv bin/ dir to project document_root
     orm demo in the bin/ dir mv to your path